-I have audited the accompanying financial statements of Environmental Fund for Georgia, Inc. dba EarthShare of Georgia (a nonprofit organization), which comprise the statement of financial position as of June 30, 2016 and 2015, and the related statements of activities, and cash flows for the years ended June 30, 2016 and 2015, and the related notes to the financial statements.
+I have audited the accompanying financial statements of Environmental Fund for Georgia, Inc. dba EarthShare of Georgia (a nonprofit organization), which comprise the statement of financial position, cash flows and related notes to the financial statements as of June 30, 2017 and 2016, and the related statements of activities for the year ended June 30, 2017.
+The prior year summarized comparative information has been derived from the Organization's financial statements for the year ended June 30, 2016 and in my report dated October 26, 2016, I expressed an unqualified opinion thereon.